Utah Stars: ABA championship

 In their first season in Salt Lake City, the Stars dominated their way to a 57–27 record and a 2nd-place finish in the Western Division standings, a game behind the Indiana Pacers.
 In the Western Division semifinals, the Stars would go on to sweep the Texas Chaparrals and then stunned the Pacers in game 7 of the Western Division finals, earning a spot in the ABA championship.

 The Stars would face the Kentucky Colonels in the ABA championship.
 In game one a near-capacity crowd filed into the Salt Palace to watch the Stars defeat Kentucky 136–117.
 The Stars set an ABA playoff record by scoring 50 points in the 2nd quarter.
 In game 2, the series continued its high scoring with the Stars beating Kentucky 138–125.
 The series shifted to Louisville and Kentucky took games 3 and 4, tying the series up at 2–2.
 The series then returned to Salt Lake City, where the Stars beat Kentucky 137–127, taking a 3–2 series lead.
 The Stars looked to wrap up the ABA championship with a game 6 victory in Louisville.
-However, Kentucky barely beat the Stars 105–102, sending the series to a decisive seveth game back in Salt Lake City.
+However, Kentucky barely beat the Stars 105–102, sending the series to a decisive seventh game back in Salt Lake City.

 With the ABA championship on the line, an ABA record crowd of 13,260 packed into the Salt Palace to watch game 7 of the 1971 ABA championship.
 The game remained close throughout, however the Stars pulled away late, winning the 1971 ABA championship 131–121.

 As the game ended, hundreds of Stars fans rushed the court, lifting players onto their shoulders in a jubilant celebration.
 The actions were a total surprise to Stars officials, as they had not anticipated such a reaction from the fans.